-The best view of the confluence of Sava and Danube rivers is from the Victor.
+The best view of the confluence of the Sava and Danube rivers is from the Victor.

 The Ružica Church – is also within the Belgrade Fortress.
-The Ottoman Turks demolished the original church with the same name in 1521.
+The Ottomans demolished the original church with the same name in 1521.
 In the 18th century, the site was a gunpowder storage.

-The church was further damaged during the First World War and rebuilt in 1925, by the Russian architect.
+The church was further damaged during the First World War and rebuilt by the Russian architect in 1925.

-The Clock Tower – is one of the most important constructions within the Belgrade Fortress.
+The Clock Tower – is also one of the most important constructions within the Belgrade Fortress.
 The Venetian architect Andrea Cornaro built it in 1789.
-The gate under the tower also has the same name.
+The gate under the tower carries the same name.

 The Inner Stambol Gate – built around 1750 and named after Istanbul, was the main gate of the fortress, within the second city wall.

 The Gallery of the Natural History Museum – in the Kalemegdan Park serves for exhibitions, educational workshops and conferences.
-It is a small gallery, but it contains a lot of of interesting exhibits.
+It’s a small gallery, but it contains a lot of of interesting exhibits.

 The Belgrade Zoo – is also within the Kalemedgan Park.

-It is a small zoo, but it contains a lot of animals and it is definitely worth a visit.
+It’s a small zoo, but it contains a lot of animals and it’s definitely worth a visit.
 The most recent addition to the zoo were two hyenas.

-It was neglected for a long time, but in recent times the zoo made a lot of effort to improve conditions in which they keep animals.
+It was neglected for a long time but, in recent times, the zoo made a lot of effort to improve conditions in which they keep animals.
 Thus, newly renovated enclosures look good and spacious.
-However, in the large part of the zoo the works are ongoing.
-It will certainly be interesting to visit it once they finish everything.
+However, in the large part of the zoo, the works are ongoing.
+It will certainly be interesting to visit it when they finish everything.
 The entrance is RSD 500, which is approximately £ 4 or Euro 5.